Understanding your racing suit.

 SFI 3.2A AND FIA 8856-2018

 SFI & FIA are the primary sport racing safety certification councils.
 They operate separately yet their mission is the same - to maximize driver and vehicle safety using current technology, science and testing.
 They publish and oversee minimum safety standards.
-The SFI and the FIA both use TPP (Thermal Protective Performance) to correlate their fire-resistant ratings.
-Their minimum TPP standards are usually identical although the FIA in 2018 upgraded theirs.
+The SFI use TPP (Thermal Protective Performance) to correlate their fire-resistant ratings.
+The FIA now uses HTI (Heat Transfer Index.)

 SFI 3.2A Spec is used for fire-retardant apparel.
 FIA uses a code starting with 8856 followed by a date, which refers to the year that homologation was introduced.
 The latest is 8856-2018.
 However, 8856-2000 is still a good and accepted standard as long as the suit is a good and clean condition.